Tanuj2552/I2C-Communnication-between-multiple-Arduinos/README.md

 # I2C-Communnication-between-multiple-Arduinos
 It contains a zip folder of power point presentation of basics of Arduino and Arduino IDE

+This repo contains basics of Arduino PPT and some basic codes and simulations in tinkercad

 This repo contains my code and simulation results to the I2C communication between 1 master arduino and two slave arduinos.

 All the codes of the arduinos are written in Arduino IDE.